-- The dwelling must be used as your main home. - You must not, save with the consent of the Local Authority, cease to reside in your dwelling for more than six weeks in any period of fifty two weeks. - The dwelling must not be used for business purposes of any kind. - Rent must be paid in full every week. - You must provide full details of all household income and circumstances. - You must return your Rent Review Form when requested. - Only domestic pets may be kept and these must be kept under control. - You must give four weeks notice when surrendering the tenancy. - You must look after the dwelling properly. - You must not make alterations to the property without the prior written consent from the Local Authority. - Authorised officers of the Local Authority must be allowed to enter and inspect the dwelling at reasonable times or carry out necessary work. - You must not take in lodgers or sub-tenants. - You and your household, including visitors, shall not cause nuisance, annoyance or disturbance to neighbours including: - Harassment or violence or threats of violence. - Unreasonably loud noise of any kind.
+- The dwelling must be used as your main home. - You must not, save with the consent of the Local Authority, cease to reside in your dwelling for more than six weeks in any period of fifty two weeks. - The dwelling must not be used for business purposes of any kind. - Rent must be paid in full every week. - You must provide full details of all household income and circumstances. - You must return your Rent Review Form when requested. - Only domestic pets may be kept and these must be kept under control. (max of 1 dog and/or 1 cat) - You must give four weeks notice when surrendering the tenancy. - You must look after the dwelling properly. - You must not make alterations to the property without the prior written consent from the Local Authority. - Authorised officers of the Local Authority must be allowed to enter and inspect the dwelling at reasonable times or carry out necessary work. - You must not take in lodgers or sub-tenants.

+- You and your household, including visitors, shall not cause nuisance, annoyance or disturbance to neighbours including: - Harassment or violence or threats of violence. - Unreasonably loud noise of any kind.

-Tenants evicted for breach of these conditions will be regarded as having deliberately rendered themselves homeless and will not be rehoused by the Local Authority.
+Tenants evicted for breach of these conditions will be regarded as having deliberately rendered themselves homeless and will not be rehoused by the Council or will not be eligible for social housing support.